Mindblowing Points, Great Value, Ethereal Texture

 Should a wine selling for less than $15 be allowed to garner a 97 point score?!?

-Well, until now.
+Well, things have very recently changed.
 Today we have a 97 point WHITE wine from one of the world's most respected wine magazines, the UK's Decanter Magazine.
 To further muddy the waters, it sells for less than $14/bottle before discount and it's from New Zealand.

 We simply cannot wrap our heads around this one, so we want you to be the judge.